How to soundproof a wall reduce the sound of ‘Noisy Neighbours’

-We provide two ready made solutions to reduce noise generated by noisy neighbours that can be used to soundproof your party wall, Wall System1 and Wall System 2.
-Both of these solutions can be used in any room of the house that require high levels of noise reduction.
-Wall System 1 will reduce living space by up to 100mm, if you can utilise Wall System 1 in your home this would be our recommended solution for party wall soundproofing for ‘NOISY NEIGHBOURS’.
-If you need a thinner solution Wall System 2 will only reduce living space by 50mm, but still offer good level of sound insulation.
+We provide two ready made solutions to reduce noise generated by noisy neighbours that can be used to soundproof your party wall.
+Wall System1 and Wall System 2.
+Wall System 1 will reduce living space by up to 95mm. if you can utilise Wall System 1 in your home this would be our recommended solution for party wall soundproofing for ‘NOISY NEIGHBOURS’.
+If you need a thinner solution Wall System 2 will only reduce living space by 50mm, but still offer good levels of sound insulation.

-Soundbreaker bars are fitted this way up when they are attached to studs, use dry wall screws to fix them in place, space the bars at 600mm centres.
+Attach Soundbreaker Bars with the pre-dilled holes at the bottom.
+Use dry wall screws to fix them in place, space the bars at 600mm centres.
 Attach plasterboard or wall soundproofing panels to the bars using dry wall screws.

 Soundproofing a wall with a chimney breast and alcoves

 It is common practice to only soundproof the alcoves with this type of wall construction; you do not normally need to take the soundproofing across the front of the chimney breast.
-Soundproofing the alcoves will normally stop the sound from TVs that have been placed inside the alcove on the other side of the wall, direct to wall soundproofing panels can be used to reduce this type of airborne noise, for higher levels of soundproofing you should consider using the wall systems.
+Soundproofing the alcoves will block the sound from TVs that have been placed inside the alcove on the other side.
+Direct to wall soundproofing panels are used to reduce airborne noise.
+For higher levels of soundproofing you should consider using the wall systems.

 Soundproofing walls to reduce noise within my own home